 Distributed Ledger Technology and more specific Blockchain Organizing is a renewed invention of management.
 Within the context of digitalization, globalization and sustainability, Blockchain Organizing is a disruptive technology (Blockchain) applied in a fundamentally new organizational model (Weconomics), so that you can organize data, as the basis of organizing trust, attention, (information) work and economics, without increasing information overload, complexity and bureaucracy and with a much higher productivity and security for the information worker.
 In a situation where organizational costs in- and transaction costs decrease, transactions and working organizations will be organized in a fundamentally different way the next decades.
 The Digital Assembly Line, as concept within real Digital Transformation will play an important role and Weconomics partners can help you with this transition.

 Do you want to know more?
 Read one of our books, blogs (Dutch), blogs (English) or media-articles for example.
-You can also deepen your knowledge by attending one of our master classes or training course (Blockchain Academy) or become member and get access to the Blockchain Organizing Center of Knowledge (BLOCK) For an up-to-date overview of our training courses, master classes and lectures click here.
+You can also deepen your knowledge by attending one of our master classes or training course (Blockchain Academy) or become member and get access to the Weconomics Knowledge Center For an up-to-date overview of our training courses, master classes and lectures click here.